Praetonus/Mantra/README.md

 ## Documentation

 You can use [Doxygen](http://www.stack.nl/~dimitri/doxygen/) to generate the library documentation.
+There is a CMake target named `doc` for this.

 ## License